Table of Contents[Hide][Show]

 A grass-fed beef means the meat comes from cattle that graze pastures and eat grass.
 Organic beef means the cow didn’t receive any synthetic growth hormones, vaccines, and antibiotics.

-Note, however, organic beef can still mean the cows are grain-fed with soy or corn.
-Only these types of food grow from organic land.
+Note, however, organic beef can still mean the cows are grain-fed with soy or corn, only the corn and grain are grown from organic land.

 Meanwhile, grass-fed beef may eat grass from land previously burdened with chemical fertilizers.
 In turn, the meat is still not organic.